 Skip to main content

-GROUPING SETS DESIGN
+GROUPING SETS Design Document

-1. GROUPING SETS Background
+1. Background on GROUPING SETS

-1.1 GROUPING SETS Syntax
+1.1 The GROUPING SETS Clause

-SELECT k1, k2, SUM( k3 ) FROM t GROUP BY GROUPING SETS ( (k1, k2), (k1), (k2), ( ) );
+SELECT k1, k2, SUM(k3) FROM t GROUP BY GROUPING SETS ((k1, k2), (k1), (k2), ());

-This statement is equivalent to:
+Its query result is equivalent to:

-SELECT k1, k2, SUM( k3 ) FROM t GROUP BY k1, k2
+SELECT k1, k2, SUM(k3) FROM t GROUP BY k1, k2

 UNION ALL

-SELECT k1, null, SUM( k3 ) FROM t GROUP BY k1
+SELECT k1, NULL, SUM(k3) FROM t GROUP BY k1

 UNION ALL

-SELECT null, k2, SUM( k3 ) FROM t GROUP BY k2
+SELECT NULL, k2, SUM(k3) FROM t GROUP BY k2

 UNION ALL

-This is an example of real query:
+Here is an example with real data:

 mysql> SELECT * FROM t;